visgl/loaders.gl/modules/gltf/docs/api-reference/post-process-gltf.md

 ### Accessors

-The accessor parameters which are textual strings in glTF will be resolved into WebGL constants.
+The accessor parameters which are textual strings in glTF will be resolved into WebGL constants (which are just numbers, e.g. `5126` = `GL.FLOAT`), to prepare for use with WebGL frameworks.

+- `accessor.value` - This will be set to a typed array that is a view into the underlying bufferView.

+Remarks:

+- While it can be very convenient to initialize WebGL buffers from `accessor.value`, this approach will defeat any memory sharing on the GPU that the glTF file specifies through accessors sharing `bufferViews`.
+The canonical way of instantitating a glTF model is for an application to create one WebGL buffer for each `bufferView` and then use accessors to reference data chunks inside those WebGL buffers with `offset` and `stride`.

 ## Images